 - It’s important to notice that, higher income respondents use a broader range of services of digital banking adoption and use them more often than lower-income respondents.

-- The most frequent activities used in digital banking are checking bank statements with rate 62% and managing bank accounts 61% and that done at least once a week.
+- The most frequent activities used in digital banking are checking bank statements with a rate of 62% and managing bank accounts for 61% and that done at least once a week.

 - The prime barriers to adoption digital banking in the region are related to the trust, that 40% of respondents, Countries like Jordan and Lebanon prefers dealing with banks, while 27% of respondents in the UAE and Egypt are worried about the security.